 *Daily Value: Percentages are based on a diet of 2,000 calories a day.

 Iron helps transport oxygen throughout the blood.
 In fact, research shows that an iron deficiency is most commonly linked to the development of anemia, which is a condition that is due to a lack of healthy red blood cells being produced.

 Iron helps metabolize proteins and plays a role in the production of hemoglobin and red blood cells, serving as a natural treatment for anemia.

 With an impressive range of essential minerals that strengthen the bones, spelt is a natural choice for boosting bone health.

 Calcium and phosphorus, for example, bind together to form crystals that make up bones and teeth.
 Together, they strengthen bones and keep them strong for a lifetime, according to a study at the University of North Carolina.

-With 29 percent of your recommended daily value of phosphorus in spelt flour, you are well on your way to providing for your bones.
+With 23 percent of your recommended daily value of phosphorus in one cup of spelt flour, you are well on your way to providing for your bones.
 Foods high in phosphorus, like spelt flour, also maintain the body at the proper pH level and help with energy extraction.